endless-sky/endless-sky-wiki/CreatingMissions.md

         ...
 ```

 Each entry in the source or destination specification acts as a filter.
-Two modifier tokens are introduced in **v.
-0.9.9**, `not` and `neighbor`.
-The "neighbor" modifier indicates that the associated filter must match a system that is hyperlinked with the system in question, and the "not" modifier indicates that the associated filter must not match the system in question.
+Two "modifier" tokens are introduced in **v.
+0.9.9**, **`not`** and **`neighbor`**.
+The `neighbor` modifier indicates that the associated filter must match a system that is hyperlinked with the system in question, and the `not` modifier indicates that the associated filter must not match the system in question.
 These modifiers cannot be used in the same line, but can be "children" of each other.

 ```html
 [(not | neighbor)] planet <name>...
     <name>...
 ```

-This says that the planet must be (or must not be, if the "not" keyword is used) one of the named planets.
-If "neighbor" is used, at least one of the named planets must be in a hyperlinked system.
+This says that the planet must be (or must not be, if the `not` keyword is used) one of the named planets.
+If `neighbor` is used, at least one of the named planets must be in a hyperlinked system.
 The list of names can either be all on one line, or split between multiple lines if it is particularly long; the subsequent lines must be indented so that they are "children" of the `planet` node.
-As with most of these filters, you can also have more than one "planet" entry, in which case the planet chosen must be in any one of the lists.
+As with most of these filters, you can also have more than one `planet` entry, in which case the planet chosen must be in any one of the lists.

 ```html
 [(not | neighbor)] system <name>...